Lingerie for weddings

 This style dressing gown is also surprisingly practical for a wedding day: You don't need to pull anything over your head to dress and undress, but simply to untie the cuffs and waist sash.
 That means that there's no risk of ruining that perfectly-coifed hair or smudging your makeup whilst you change into your wedding dress.
 The other added bonus of wearing a silk dressing gown on your wedding morning is that the fabric is highly breathable, so if you get a little bit of nerves or excitement, you won't feel clammy.
 Plus, of course, a silk dressing gown just looks so good in those behind-the-scenes photos!
 You can find your own silk Simone robe here - and yes, we offer custom sizes upon request.

 After the lipstick is applied, hair sprayed, jewelry selected, and a deep breath, it's time to change into the wedding dress of your dreams and prepare for the big day, knowing that your carefully-planned lingerie choices will have you covered!
-And after all of that excitement, hopefully there will be a special wedding trousseau of fabulous lingerie sets, slips, robes, and lounge wear waiting for you in the honeymoon suite.
+And after all of that excitement, hopefully there will be a special wedding trousseau of fabulous bridal lingerie sets, silk slips and nightgowns, decadent robes, and coordinated loungewear sets waiting for you in the honeymoon suite.
 Some of Angela's top picks from her own personal trousseau are shown below.
 If you've ever wondered what lingerie a designer herself would select, here are the answers to your question: